-7.1 Depreciation
+7.2 Depreciation:

-7.1.1 Recognition of Depreciation Expense:
+Recognition of Depreciation Expense:

 - Commencement Depreciation expense commences from the time the asset is first put into use or held ready for use.
 Work-in-progress will not be depreciated until the asset is first put into use or held available for use. - Cessation Depreciation of an asset ceases when the asset is fully depreciated, or if the asset is determined to be held for sale.
 Depreciation does not cease when the asset becomes idle or is retired from active use unless the asset is fully depreciated. - Calculation In calculating depreciation on assets, each component of the asset which has a cost that is significant in relation to the total cost of the asset and has a materially different useful life, is to be depreciated separately. - Leasehold Improvements Where improvements are made to a leasehold property, these improvements will be allocated progressively over the unexpired portion of the lease or the useful lives of the improvements, whichever is the shorter.
-The unexpired period of the lease should include any options to extend the lease term when the exercise of the option is reasonably certain. - Non-Recognition Of Depreciation Council does not recognise depreciation on the following: - Inventories, as they are current assets; - Non-current assets whilst classified as held for sale: - Land, works of art, rare books, manuscripts, unique historical and cultural objects where their service potential is not expected to diminish with time or use.
+The unexpired period of the lease should include any options to extend the lease term when the exercise of the option is reasonably certain. - Non-Recognition Of Depreciation Council does not recognise depreciation on the following: - Inventories as they are current assets; - Non-current assets held for sale whilst classified as held for sale; - ➤ Bores Refer to the hole in the ground only and are not traditional water bores subject to normal failures due to the unique environment of the City of Mount Gambier.
+The expectation is that once a bore is constructed no further work is required.
+In the event a bore is no longer needed or there are changes to the underground water table, thereby rendering the bores obsolete, future treatment will be that the existing bore will be left in place and abandoned with a new bore hole drilled in a more appropriate location.
+For noting, bore casings are separately componentised, valued and depreciated.

+➤ Other relevant assets - Land, works of art, rare books, manuscripts, unique historical and cultural objects where their service potential is not expected to diminish with time or use.

-7.2 Impairment:
+7.3 Impairment: